-Traditionally, the low quality of CAMs in WSSS frameworks requires CAM refinement \cite{ahn2018psa} phase before they could be used for retraining.
-This process can be tedious and lengthy.
+Traditionally, the low quality of CAM in WSSS frameworks requires the CAM refinement \cite{ahn2018psa} phase before they could be used for retraining.
+This process can be tedious and lengthy (refer to Table~\ref{tab:time_mct}).
 Our proposed online retraining method involves ViT and a gradient clipping decoder.
-It can directly train a high-performance semantic segmentation model using CAMs, bypassing the need for CAM refinement.
+It can directly train a high-performance semantic segmentation model using CAM, bypassing the need for CAM refinement.